awsdocs/amazon-s3-developer-guide/doc_source/kms-using-sdks.md

    };
 ```

 In this case, Amazon S3 uses the AWS managed CMK\.
 For more information, see [Protecting Data Using Server\-Side Encryption with CMKs Stored in AWS Key Management Service \(SSE\-KMS\)](UsingKMSEncryption.md)\.
-You can optionally create your own customer managed CMK and specify that in the request\.
+You can optionally create your own symmetric customer managed CMK and specify that in the request\.

 ```
 PutObjectRequest putRequest1 = new PutObjectRequest